Floobits/news/_posts/2014-12-09-follow-user.md

   - editors
 ---

 We have added a new feature!
-You can now follow changes from specific individuals connected to a workspace.
-We have added this feature to all of our editor plugins and our web editor.
-It is still possible to follow all changes made in the workspace.
+You can now follow changes from specific users in a workspace.
+Previously, it was only possible to follow everyone in a workspace.
+While useful, this can be distracting and hectic.
+If more than one person is editing at a time, you're liable to get jumped back-and-forth between files.
+Some of our users requested a more fine-grained approach.
+Now we've added this to all of our editor plugins and our web-based editor.

-Following the entire workspace was impossible when more than one person was editing at a time as there would be too much jumping around.
-This was a feature requested by our users and we wanted it ourselves.

-What follows are instructions for how use this feature in our various editor plugins.
-Note, you can only follow people who have edit permissions in the workspace.
-In the case of editor plugins, people who do not have edit permissions do not even show up in the list of users you can follow.
+What follows are instructions for how use this feature in our various plugins.
+Note: You can only follow people who have edit permission in the workspace.
+In the case of editor plugins, people who do not have edit permissions do not appear in the list of users you can follow.
 You can follow more than one user at a time.
+Also, it's still possible to follow all changes made in the workspace.

 ## Web Editor

-To follow individual users click the magnet icon on their user image on the right.
-To stop following that user click it again.
+To follow a specific user, click the magnet icon on their user image.
+To stop following that user, click it again.
 The magnet icon will reflect the current state.
 A solid looking magnet means you are following that user.

 ## Sublime Text